 You have to pin it to multiple boards to make sure your pin gets maximum exposure.

-My rule is to have at least 5 of my own boards on my Pinterest profile that I can put one pin on.
-More is even better.
+My rule is to have at least 5 (and up to 10) of my own boards on my Pinterest profile that I can put one pin on.

 When you have just created a new post, the first board you pin to should be directly related to your pin topic.